archit-boghara/python-ci-cd/README.md

-# python CI-CD Pipeline with git hub and git lab
+# python CI-CD Pipeline with git hub and git lab and Jenkins